pmhalvor/public-data/notes/statistics/probability-basics.md

 The probability of two events occurring simultaneously.
 The events should be independent of each other, meaning that the occurrence of one event does not affect the probability of the other event occurring.

-Mathematically, the joint probability of two events A and B is denoted as $P(A ∩ B)$ and is defined as:
+Mathematically, the joint probability of two events A and B is denoted as $$P(A ∩ B)$$ and is defined as:
 $$
 P(A \cap B) = P(A) \cdot P(B)
 $$